 What Can I Do?

 Preterm birth can't always be prevented.
-But moms-to-be can help lower their chances of going into labor too soon.
+But you can help lower your chances of going into labor too soon.
 Here's the best advice:

 - See your doctor early and regularly in your pregnancy for prenatal care.